-For one, I like how wastetarianism allows the flexibility to still consume animal products.
-A lot of people say that they couldn’t go vegan because they love meat or dairy too much; since we’re constantly surrounded by animal products, you’re sure to encounter (good) meat or dairy that someone wants to discard, which you can then claim for yourself.
+For one, I like how wastetarianism is more flexible.
+It will hopefully appeal to people who want to be more eco-friendly, but say that they couldn’t go vegan because they love meat or dairy too much.
+Since we’re constantly surrounded by animal products, you’re sure to encounter (good) meat or dairy that someone wants to discard, which you can then claim for yourself.

-The other popular diets might seem complex or restrictive (whole 30, keto, raw veganism, etc.), but wastetarianism is definitely accessible and straightforward.
-You don’t have to become a strict wastetarian–simply reducing animal products in your regular diet and adopting a friend’s tough steak every now and then is progress.
+Finally, you don’t have to become a strict wastetarian—you can adapt the lifestyle to your needs and situation.
+Simply reducing animal products in your regular diet and adopting a friend’s tough steak every now and then is progress.
 It pays just to be more purposeful about our food consumption.
 Maybe people will even find your wastetarian gestures amusing and think a little harder about the value of food.

 Eat well and be well,